Third-party benchmark synthesis

 Best AI for Coding

-Last tested: Not tested.
-Rankings stay blocked until the run log includes raw outputs or notes, failures, reviewer notes, and a retest date.
+Why no house ranking: rankings stay blocked until a first-party run log includes raw outputs or notes, failures, reviewer notes, and a retest date.

 Download benchmark run log